 Metal scrap is stockpiled on the beach adjacent to the station, for return to Russia.

 Vehicles

-Progress is the major transportation base for supporting inland traverses, including traverses to Vostok station.
-As many as twelve Kässbohrer Pisten Bully Polar 300 transporters are used for this purpose.
+Progress is the major transportation base for supporting inland convoys, including convoys to Vostok station.
+Eight to twelve Kässbohrer Pisten Bully Polar 300 transporters are used for this purpose.